 As a financial institution, the Bank's primary component of market risk is interest rate volatility.
-Fluctuations in interest rates will ultimately impact both the level of income and expense recorded on a large portion of the Bank's assets and liabilities, and the market value of all interest-earning assets, other than those which are short-term in maturity.
-Since virtually all of the Company's interest-bearing assets and liabilities are held by the Bank, most of the Company's interest rate risk exposure is retained by the Bank.
-As a result, all significant interest rate risk management procedures are performed at the Bank.
-Based upon the Bank's nature of operations, the Bank is not subject to foreign currency exchange or commodity price risk.
-The Bank does not own any trading assets.
+Fluctuations in interest rates will ultimately impact both the level of income and expense recorded on a large portion of the Company's assets and liabilities, and the market value of all interest-earning assets, other than those which are short-term in maturity.
+Based upon the Company's nature of operations, it is not subject to foreign currency exchange or commodity price risk.
+The Company does not own any trading assets.

-Carver Federal seeks to manage its interest rate risk by monitoring and controlling the variation in repricing intervals between its assets and liabilities.
-To a lesser extent, Carver Federal also monitors its interest rate sensitivity by analyzing the estimated changes in market value of its assets and liabilities assuming various interest rate scenarios.
+The Company seeks to manage its interest rate risk by monitoring and controlling the variation in repricing intervals between its assets and liabilities.
+To a lesser extent, it also monitors its interest rate sensitivity by analyzing the estimated changes in market value of its assets and liabilities assuming various interest rate scenarios.
 As discussed more fully below, there are a variety of factors that influence the repricing characteristics of any given asset or liability.

 The matching of assets and liabilities may be analyzed by examining the extent to which such assets and liabilities are "interest rate sensitive" and by monitoring an institution's interest rate sensitivity gap.
 An asset or liability is said to be interest rate sensitive within a specific period if it will mature or reprice within that period.
 The interest rate sensitivity gap is defined as the difference between the amount of interest-earning assets maturing or repricing within a specific period of time and the amount of interest-bearing liabilities maturing or repricing within that same time period.
-A gap is considered positive when the amount of interest rate sensitive assets exceeds the amount of interest rate sensitive liabilities and is considered negative when the amount of interest rate sensitive liabilities exceeds the amount of interest rate sensitive assets.
+A gap is considered positive when the amount of interest rate sensitive assets exceeds the amount of interest rate sensitive liabilities and is considered negative when the amount of interest rate sensitive liabilities are sensitive assets.
 Generally, during a period of falling interest rates, a negative gap could result in an increase in net interest income, while a positive gap could adversely affect net interest income.
 Conversely, during a period of rising interest rates a negative gap could adversely affect net interest income, while a positive gap could result in an increase in net interest income.
-As illustrated below, Carver Federal had a positive one-year gap equal to 13.93% of total rate sensitive assets at March 31, 2020.
-As a result, Carver Federal's net interest income may be positively affected by rising interest rates and may be negatively affected by falling interest rates.
+As illustrated below, the Company had a positive one-year gap equal to 17.64% of total rate sensitive assets at March 31, 2021.
+As a result, the Company's net interest income may be positively affected by rising interest rates and may be negatively affected by falling interest rates.

-The following table sets forth information regarding the projected maturities, prepayments and repricing of the major rate-sensitive asset and liability categories of Carver Federal as of March 31, 2020.
+The following table sets forth information regarding the projected maturities, prepayments and repricing of the major rate-sensitive asset and liability categories of the Company as of March 31, 2021.
 Maturity repricing dates have been projected by applying estimated prepayment rates based on the current rate environment.
-The repricing and other assumptions are not necessarily representative of the Bank's actual results.
+The repricing and other assumptions are not necessarily representative of the Company's actual results.
 Classifications of items in the table below are different from those presented in other tables and the financial statements and accompanying notes included herein and do not reflect non-performing loans: